 Many of the women she met in Ciudad Juárez were fleeing abusive relationships or gang violence forcing them to seek a new life for their families.
 Now they face the threat of coyotes — those who prey on migrants seeking passage across the border — and cartels who threaten kidnapping, extortion, or sexual violence.
 Lisette worked to build trust with the mothers and ensure they felt comfortable being photographed, in some instances concealing their identities so their asylum cases would not be compromised.

 As Lisette spoke with more women at the shelter, she learned of the horrific way in which these mothers landed in Juarez.
-Upon leaving U.S. immigration centers, the women thought they were being transported to more permanent settlements in the country, only to exit the plane in Mexico as a result of Title 42, an aspect of the U.S. health laws that claim immigrants pose a threat to our public health as a result of COVID-19.
+Upon leaving U.S. immigration centers, the women thought they were being transported to more permanent settlements in the country, only to exit the plane in Mexico.
+This was a result of Title 42, an aspect of the U.S. health laws that claim immigrants pose a threat to our public health due to the spread of COVID-19.
 Many had been sent back in the middle of the night, still wearing the maroon shirts and gray sweatpants given to them at the immigration center.

 I stayed in touch after I left Juarez so that I would know how their cases had changed during the time after photographing them, before the story was published.